aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/shapebase/parentParagraph/_index.md

 ### Remarks

-For child shapes of a group shape and child shapes of an Office Math object always returns ``None``.
+For child shapes of a group shape and child shapes of an Office Math object always returns ``null``.

 ### Examples